 We administer both types of special needs trust in Alabama in the same manner.

 Created under Federal Law enacted in 1993 (42U.S.C.
-1396p), the term “d(4)(C)” stems from the subsection of the law which exempts certain special needs trusts established for the sole benefit of a disabled individual so the assets are not counted as resources of the beneficiary under Medicaid and SSI programs.
-The trustee has the discretion to pay out for the benefit of the beneficiary the trust income and principal to meet those needs not otherwise provided by public benefits.
+1396p), the term “d(4)(C)” stems from the subsection of the law which exempts certain special needs trusts established for the sole benefit of a disabled individual so the assets are not counted as resources of the beneficiary under Medicaid and Supplemental Security Income programs.
+The trustee has the discretion to pay out the trust income and principal for the benefit of the beneficiary to meet those needs not otherwise provided by public benefits.

 The statute requires that the “d(4)(C)” trust be a pooled trust established and maintained by nonprofit association.
 The Alabama Family Trust is an qualified 501 (c)(3) nonprofit organization recognized as tax-exempt by the IRS.